 - To keep your snorkel mask from fogging rub a solution of diluted baby shampoo onto the glass, dip in water and put on.
 In a pinch some good old spit will work as well.

-The snorkel sites are rated by difficulty: Expert, Moderate, and Beginner.
+The snorkel beaches are rated by difficulty: Expert, Moderate, and Beginner.
 "Expert Sites" do not mean better snorkeling.
 In fact the top 3 spots for fish are all rated for beginner and a good choice for everyone.
 Some "Expert Snorkel Sites" are rated not because they are dangerous and difficult, but have fragile coral and can be easily damaged.
 These ratings are only designed to get you the best snorkeling experience no matter what your abilities are.

 - Expert Snorkeler